jeffpar/pcjs.v1/disks/pcx86/apps/lotus/123/1a/README.md

 	       27 file(s)     304201 bytes
 	                        5120 bytes free

-### Patch Details
+### Copy-Protection Patch

-The `123.EXE` binary on our System disk has been modified according to the "unprotection" document [LOTUS.TXT](https://www.pcorner.com/list/UNP/UNPROT-1.ZIP/LOTUS.TXT/):
+The PCjs **Release 1A** System disk does not include any copy-protection.
+Instead, the disk contains a patched copy of `123.EXE` which bypasses the usual copy-protection tests.
+The patch is described in the "unprotection" document [LOTUS.TXT](https://www.pcorner.com/list/UNP/UNPROT-1.ZIP/LOTUS.TXT/):

 	1. Rename 123.EXE 123.XYZ